 - be a member of an ELCIC congregation;

-- be under the age of 25 at the time of application or be involved in training with direct benefit to youth under the age of 25 years;
+- be 30 years of age or under at the time of application, or be in training with direct benefit to people 30 years and under; and

 - have the endorsement of their synod’s Youth Ministry Committee or the synod council in the absence of a synod youth ministry committee.